datarockets/ruby-style/RELEASING.md

 As versioning stragety, we're using SemVer: `MAJOR.MINOR.PATCH`

-A `MAJOR` vesrion must be incremented if there are any backward-incompatible breaking changes included in a release.
+A `MAJOR` version must be incremented if there are any backward-incompatible breaking changes included in a release.
 This has the benefit of making it easy for anyone to quickly identify if a new version will work differently than a previous one.

 Usually, we'll incremented it on updating major versions of rubocop dependecies.
 Ideally, it should be synchronize with major verion of `rubocop`.